-Ontario’s only MBCT practicum accredited by The College of Family Physicians of Canada.
-This is the fourth module of our Core MBCT Facilitation Certificate Program.
+The MBCT practicum, accredited by The College of Family Physicians of Canada, is the fourth module of our MBCT Facilitation Certificate Program.

 The MBCT Practicum will immerse those interested in teaching the 8-week MBCT program as participants, facilitators and observers.
 Trainees will take on a variety of roles including teaching, providing and receiving feedback and developing skills of inquiry.
 Readings and home practice will be an essential part of the program.
 Relevant background will be provided in the areas of mindfulness, clinical research and CBT.

 - To learn to deliver the 8-week MBCT program, maintaining fidelity to the protocol;

 - To practice guidance and inquiry in teach-backs, practice sessions, and recordings;

 - To receive feedback and coaching in guidance, inquiry, session organization, and managing the group;

 - To work with various approaches to achieve a deeper understanding of the assumptions, principles, and intentions of the MBCT program; and